 Ornithologist Career and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), employment of all zoologists and wildlife biologists was expected to increase by only 4% over the 2014-2024 decade, which is slower than the average.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of all zoologists and wildlife biologists was expected to increase as fast as the average over the 2018-2028 decade.
 This is due in part to budget fluctuations in the various government agencies that often hire wildlife biologists.
 The demand for ornithologists specifically may be somewhat limited due to the smaller size of their field.
 However, as many biologists retire, new job openings will be created.

-The BLS reported a median annual wage for zoologists and wildlife biologists of $64,320 in 2015.
-State governments employed the highest concentration of workers at that time, while those who worked in federal government earned the most, at $80,710 on average.
-Wildlife biologists and zoologists employed by scientific research and development services earned an average of $65,920 in 2015, per the BLS.
+The BLS reported a median annual wage for zoologists and wildlife biologists of $63,420 in 2018.
+State governments employed the highest concentration of workers at that time, while those who worked in computer systems design and related services earned the most, at $95,580 on average.
+Wildlife biologists and zoologists employed by federal executive branch earned an average of $84,450 in 2018, per the BLS.

 The necessary education differs by position, but a bachelor's degree in biology or a related field is minimally required, and most of these jobs demand a graduate degree.
 Ornithologists can conduct basic or applied research, or do fieldwork studies on birds.